Recent Industrial Logo Design

 In general, modern, serif and sans-serif fonts work best for industry logos, although some display fonts work with industrial applications.

 Industrial themed logos have always trended towards simplicity and maximum impact, and recent trends continue that pattern.
 More companies are embracing black and white color schemes, or monochromatic themes with a single accent color.
 Geometric shapes and silhouettes are replacing fussier design renderings.
 Fonts remain solid and reliable, although sharp, angular types are also turning up in industrial designs.
 Some companies are taking inspiration from mobile apps and choosing logos in a circular app design.
 Your design team will show you several options and ways to incorporate meaningful ideas in your visual identity.

 Working with The Logo Company

-When you work with The Logo Company for your visual identity, a team of design professionals will brainstorm to generate color, shape, and font ideas for a cohesive logo.
-You will receive at least five logo ideas in just a few days for your review and feedback.
+When you work with The Logo Company for your visual identity, a team of design professionals will brainstorm to generate color, shape, and font ideas for a cohesive design.
+You will receive at least five ideas in just a few days for your review and feedback.
 You play a role in the design process from start to finish.
 After we review your comment and suggestions, we revise or redesign your logo as many times as it takes to get the image you want.